-10. Abolishing the autonomy of universities in financial matters
+9. Abolishing the autonomy of universities in financial matters

-By inserting in Article X (3) that "within the limits of an Act of Parliament, the Government sets the financial order of the state's higher educational institutions and the Government supervises their financial management", 39 the amendment entirely abolishes the autonomy of universities in financial questions.
+By inserting in Article X (3) that "within the limits of an Act of Parliament, the Government sets the financial order of the state's higher educational institutions and the Government supervises their financial management",40 the Fourth Amendment entirely abolishes the autonomy of universities in financial questions.

-11. "Student contracts" requiring domestic employment in exchange for state contribution to the costs of studies enterprise that is regulated by Hungarian law."40 As far as the background of this provision is concerned, it shall be recalled that the so-called "student contracts" were originally introduced by a Government Decree in January 2012, setting out that in exchange for the state contributing the costs of university education, students are obliged to work in Hungary for a certain period of time after obtaining their degree, otherwise they will be obliged to return the costs of their studies.
+10. "Student contracts" requiring domestic employment in exchange for state contribution to the costs of studies

+According to the Fourth Amendment, Article XI of the Fundamental Law is supplemented with the following paragraph: "(3) An Act of Parliament may set as a condition for receiving financial aid at a higher educational institution the participation in, for a defined period, employment or enterprise that is regulated by Hungarian law."41 As far as the background of this provision is concerned, it shall be recalled that the so-called "student contracts" were originally introduced by a Government Decree in January 2012, setting out that in exchange for the state contributing to the costs of university education, students are obliged to work in Hungary for a certain period of time after obtaining their degree, otherwise they will be obliged to return the costs of their studies.
 Upon the request of the Ombudsman of Hungary, the Government Decree referred to above was abolished by the CC in its Decision 32/2012.
 (VII.
 4.), however, based only on formal reasons, and, thus, not examining the substantive constitutionality of the student contract.
 On the day the above decision of the CC was announced, the parliamentary committee dealing with educational matters proposed an amendment to the Bill on higher education, reintroducing the rules of the former Government Decree on student contract without any change.
 Consequently, it is now included in Act CCIV of 2011 on National Higher Education that students have to work in Hungary double the time of the period of their studies within the first 20 years after obtaining their degree, otherwise they are obliged to refund the costs of their studies.
 The provisions above not only put indigent students, who are not able to pay for their studies, in a disadvantageous situation, but also disproportionately restrict the rights of students to choose their occupation freely.
-Furthermore, students undertake a longterm obligation when signing the contract, while the state shall only "strive" to ensure adequate working possibilities.
+Furthermore, students undertake a long-term obligation when signing the contract, while the state shall only "strive" to ensure adequate working possibilities.
 Based on the reasons above, the Ombudsman of Hungary requested the CC to review the rules on student contracts on the merits; the decision is pending.
 In its petition, the Ombudsman also referred to the fact that when assessing the rules on student contract, the principle of the freedom of movement of workers within the European Union and Article 15 of the Charter of Fundamental Rights of the European Union shall also be taken into account.